zylx0532/pasztor.at/_posts/2018-01-13-devopspro-vilnius-getting-started-with-docker.md

 tags:               [DevOps, Docker, Development]
 ---

 Docker is the hot new thing, the technology that really brought the DevOps movement to a next level.
 Every other week a new tool comes out that claims to make Docker easier to use, but information and good advice is often hard to come by.

-This workshop aims to teach you how to use Docker from the ground up, from setting up your very first Docker container to getting your containers production ready.
+At this workshop we went from writing the first shell script to actually running a service with multiple containers in production using docker-compose and Docker Swarm.

+I had a blast making this workshop, in no small part due to the excellent work of the organizers and the volunteers at DevOps Pro Vilnius.

 ## Agenda